-&lt;sup>9We focus our analysis on those patent families with non-missing data for each of these three sets of information.
-Appendix B explains how we select information on these attributes from among the patent applications in a family.
+9 We focus our analysis on those patent families with non-missing data for each of these three sets of information.
+Online Appendix B explains how we select information on these attributes from among the patent applications in a family.

-&lt;sup>10For instance, there are no grant dates available for patents filed at the Israel Patent Office.
+10 For instance, there are no grant dates available for patents filed at the Israel Patent Office.

-&lt;sup>11For families with multiple IPC codes, we count these patents once for each technology subclass.
+11 For families with multiple IPC codes, we count these patents once for each technology subclass.

-&lt;sup>12Using information on the countries of the inventors rather than the patent office of the initial application of a patent family allows us to account for innovations developed in one country for which patent protection is first sought in another country.
+12 Using information on the countries of the inventors rather than the patent office of the initial application of a patent family allows us to account for innovations developed in one country for which patent protection is first sought in another country.
 The sample used in our baseline analysis includes data from 82 countries.

-&lt;sup>13We also include patents applied for at the JPO, the USPTO, and at the patent offices of France, Germany, and the United Kingdom.
-These definitions of a triadic patent family are consistent with the methodology described by Dernis (2003).
+13 We also include patents applied for at the JPO, the USPTO, and at the patent offices of France, Germany, and the United Kingdom.
+This definition of triadic patent families is consistent with the methodology described by Dernis and Khan (2004).

-are available at five-year intervals and provide the value of purchases by input sector made by US output sectors based on the most up-to-date US industrial classification in use at the time.
+Inter-sectoral input purchases.
+To measure production input-output relationships, we employ the Bureau of Economic Analysis (BEA) Supplementary Use Tables.
+These tables are available at five-year intervals and provide the value of purchases by input sector made by US output sectors based on the most up-to-date US industrial classification in use at the time.
 We use tables that span from 1992 to 2007.
 Sector classifications are based on US Standard Industrial Classification (SIC) codes for the 1992 Use table, while in more recent vintages they are based on the North American Industry Classification System (NAICS).
-We describe how we convert the data based on the various SIC and NAICS classifications into a consistent classification in Appendix B. The BEA Use tables not only cover a long period of time, they are available at a high level of disaggregation compared to alternative sources of inter-sectoral sales data.
+We describe how we convert the data based on the various SIC and NAICS classifications into a consistent classification in Online Appendix B. The BEA Use tables not only cover a long period of time, they are available at a high level of disaggregation compared to alternative sources of inter-sectoral sales data.
 Moreover, using US data enables us to examine how sectors in importing countries are affected by the technology embodied in imports of production inputs from the US based on the patterns of how those inputs are used in the US.